rodmcnew/solo-web-monitor/README.md

 # What

-Solo Web Monitor is a simple stand alone web uptime monitor.
+Solo Web Monitor is a simple standalone web uptime monitor.
 It will watch any URLs you give it and will let you know if they go down.
 You can run this app locally or on a server.
 The only thing that is required is NodeJS.
 No external database is required.

 # Why
 This app was built to explore and demonstrate optimal user experience and code practicies with Redux Toolkit and Loopback 4.
 This app is built on top of: